Nick Moorcroft

-Nick Moorcroft (born 22 December 1978) is a British screenwriter, film producer, director and theatrical producer.
+Nick Moorcroft (born 22 December 1978) is a British screenwriter, director, and producer.

 Early life

 Moorcroft was born in 1978 in Chelmsford, Essex.
 He was expelled from school and diagnosed with ADHD at a young age, as well as being arrested multiple times.
-At a court ordered attendance center, he discovered acting.
-He was offered a place at one of the countries leading drama schools Webber Douglas Academy of Dramatic Art when he was 18 after his mother encouraged him to audition.
-Unable to afford the tuition fees he won an Essex County Council Scholarship and went on to study at the prestigious acting academy in South Kensington, London, which he left after one term in December 1997 before producing and acting in a fringe theatre production in November 1998 called The Gary Oldman Fanclub at The Man in The Moon on Kings Road.
+At a court ordered attendance centre, he discovered acting.
+He was offered a place at one of the country's leading drama schools - Webber Douglas Academy of Dramatic Art - when he was 18 after his mother encouraged him to audition.
+Unable to afford the tuition fees, he won an Essex County Council Scholarship and went on to study at the prestigious acting academy in South Kensington, London, which he left after one term in December 1997 before producing and acting in a fringe theatre production in November 1998 called The Gary Oldman Fanclub at The Man in The Moon on Kings Road.
 The play was directed by award-winning playwright and screenwriter Barrie Keeffe and written by Jonathan Stratford.
 Keeffe became a creative mentor to Moorcroft and encouraged him to give up acting and focus on writing full time which led to him embarking on a career as a screenwriter, producer and director.